JesseTG/melonds-ds/README.md

 please [report them][issue-tracker]!
 Support is not guaranteed, but I'll do the best I can.

+## Platforms

+melonDS DS will run on the following platforms, assuming it's used with a frontend that also supports them:

+- Windows
+- macOS
+- Linux
+- Android
+- iOS

+Available features may vary depending on the platform and frontend.

 # Building

-MelonDS DS is built with CMake.
+melonDS DS is built with CMake.

 ## Dependencies